GEO & AI Search

 What's going on?

 The answer lies in understanding how each AI platform actually discovers, evaluates, and chooses to cite content.
 And it's not the same as how Google ranks pages.
+Each platform has its own discovery mechanism, its own evaluation criteria, and its own citation philosophy.

 This guide breaks down the citation mechanics of ChatGPT, Claude, Perplexity, and Google AI Overviews—so you can optimize for the platforms that matter to your audience.
+By the end, you'll understand exactly why some content gets cited while other content gets ignored.

 How ChatGPT Finds and Cites Content